webdriverio/cucumber-boilerplate/README.md

 callback.
 The last argument is always a callback function that you need to call when your step is done.
 You can access the browser and your WebdriverIO instance with `browser`.

-To assert values this boilerplate project comes with a [Chai](http://chaijs.com/) integration.
+To assert values this boilerplate project uses WebdriverIOs embedded assertion library called [expect-webdriverio](https://www.npmjs.com/package/expect-webdriverio).

 # Comments